jpf/workflows-scim-relay/README.md

 Workflows, here is a high level overview of what you'll need to do to get this project set up.

-*(in-depth setup instructions are in the works, open an issue the GitHub repository for this project with any questions)*
+In-depth instructions are below.
+Open an issue the GitHub repository for this project with any questions.

 ## Prerequisites